 After seeing these social media posts, I clicked on one of their links in bio and set up a meeting.
 I was on two different zoom sales calls that lasted about 90 minutes in total.
 I recorded them in their entirety.
 They pitched me the product, I gave them all my info, and I bought it.
 For what it’s worth, the policy I bought was through World Financial Group (WFG) which is an insurance MLM and they sold me an Transamerica policy.
 The policy I purchased is typical of every other one I have ever seen.

-Below I’ll detail the lies they told, and the truth behind the math.
+Below I’ll detail the top ten lies the told by these IUL insurance salesmen, and the truth behind the math.

 Lie #1: They Ignore The Existence of Dividends